Rahmerh/kafka-integration-examples/README.md

 I have the following applications/containers in this project

 - **nu.example.DuplicateMessageFilter**
   - An example for a duplicate message filter.
 This application caches the user hashes in a redis cache and compares it vs the incoming user.
+If the incoming message is the same, it won't produce the user message to the output topic.
 - **nu.example.FirestoreProducer**
   - A simple producer which listens to the `Users` collection in firestore and produces a message for each document change.
 - **nu.example.FirestoreConsumer**